1. Introduction to The Workflow Designer

-At the top of the edit board interface, you can control the following board settings (img.2):
+At the top of the edit board interface, you can control the following board settings:

 (1) Rename your Board

-(2) Change the card sizes for the board.
+(2) Define the type of card sizes for the cards in the respective board.
 Select any of the following options: T-shirt sizes; Fibonacci sequence; No pattern.

 (3) Control the "Work in Progress limit" system behavior for the board: allow or deny exceeding the limits.